-After linear detrending, Pacific decadal variability (PDV; Annex IV.2.6; Section 3.7.6) has been suggested as a driver of decadal-to-multidecadal variations in the IOB mode (Dong et al., 2016).
+After linear detrending, Pacific decadal variability (PDV; Annex IV.2.6; Section 3.7.6) has been suggested as a driver of decadal to multi-decadal variations in the IOB mode (Dong et al., 2016).
 However, correlation between the PDV and a decadal IOB index, defined from linearly detrended SST, changed from positive to negative during the 1980s (Han et al., 2014a).
 The increase in anthropogenic forcing and recovery from the eruptions of El Chichón in 1982 and Pinatubo in 1991 may have overwhelmed the PDV influence, and explain this change (Dong and McPhaden, 2017; L. Zhang et al., 2018a).
 However, the low statistical degrees of freedom hamper clear detection of human influence in this correlation change.

 To summarize, there is medium confidence that changes in the interannual IOD variability in the late 20th century inferred from observations and proxy records are within the range of internal variability.
 There is no evidence of anthropogenic influence on the interannual IOB.
-On decadal-to-multidecadal time scales, there is low confidence that human influence has caused a reversal of the correlation between PDV and decadal variations in the IOB mode.
+On decadal- to multi-decadal time scales, there is low confidence that human influence has caused a reversal of the correlation between PDV and decadal variations in the IOB mode.
 The low confidence in this assessment is due to the short observational record, limited number of models used for the attribution, lack of model evaluation of the decadal IOB mode, and uncertainty in the contribution from volcanic aerosols.
 Nevertheless, CMIP5 models have medium overall performance in reproducing both the interannual IOB and IOD modes, with an apparently good performance in reproducing the IOB magnitude arising from compensation of biases in the formation process, and overly high IOD magnitude due to the mean state bias (high confidence).
 There is no clear improvement in the simulation of the IOD from CMIP5 to CMIP6 models, though there is only medium confidence in this assessment, since only a subset of CMIP6 models have been examined.
 There is no evidence for performance changes in simulating the IOB from CMIP5 to CMIP6 models.

 Atlantic Meridional and Zonal Modes

-The Atlantic Zonal Mode (AZM), often referred to as the Atlantic Equatorial Mode or Atlantic Niño, and the Atlantic Meridional Mode (AMM) are the two leading basin wide patterns of interannual-to-decadal variability in the tropical Atlantic.
+The Atlantic Zonal Mode (AZM), often referred to as the Atlantic Equatorial Mode or Atlantic Niño, and the Atlantic Meridional Mode (AMM) are the two leading basin wide patterns of interannual- to decadal variability in the tropical Atlantic.
 Akin to ENSO in the Pacific, the term Atlantic Niño is broadly used to refer to years when the SSTs in the tropical eastern Atlantic basin along the cold tongue are significantly warmer than the climatological average.
 The AMM is characterized by anomalous cross-equatorial gradients in SST.
-Both modes are associated with altered strength of the ITCZ and/or latitudinal shifts in the ITCZ, which locally affect African and American monsoon systems and remotely affect Tropical Pacific and Indian Ocean variability through inter-basins teleconnections.
+Both modes are associated with altered strength of the Inter-tropical Convergence Zone (ITCZ) and/or latitudinal shifts in the ITCZ, which locally affect African and American monsoon systems and remotely affect Tropical Pacific and Indian Ocean variability through inter-basins teleconnections.
 A detailed description of both AZM and AMM, as well as their associated teleconnection over land, is given in Annex IV.2.5